scottoffen/pipeforge/CONTRIBUTING.md

 # Documentation Changes

 Having excellent documentation is crucial to the success of PipeForge.
-Documentation for PipeForge is written using [Docusaurus](https://docusaurus.io/), lives in [docs folder](./docs/).
+Documentation for PipeForge is written using [Docusaurus](https://docusaurus.io/), and lives in [docs folder](./docs/).
 Your contribution of clear, concise and accurate documentation is appreciated.